List of Dragonlance novels: Novels

-Unreleased

 Anthologies

 The Dragonlance short story collections are mainly divided into the two publishing lines Tales and Dragons Anthologies.
 With most recent collections the dividing line has been somewhat erased.

 In the following are the short story collections listed in chronological order of their publishing dates.

 Tales I

 Tales II

 Although some versions refer to these three books as the Tales II trilogy, others refer to them belonging to the original Tales trilogy, continuing from volume IV (this is because they were originally published as two trilogies and later renumbered as one six-book series).